stephenr85/jquery-responsive-nav/README.md

 ## Options

-###### smallWidthMax
-Default is 480.
-When the viewport is less than or equal to this number, the "small" (touch device, generally) behavior is activated.

-###### smallShowsSingle
-Default is false.
-When true, only one child list will be shown at a time for the "small" behavior.

 ###### generateMenuHandle
 Default is true.
 This generates a <a href="menu-handle generated"><i></i>__options.menuHandleText__<span></a> element.
 The <i> tag is intended for an icon.